danrevah/ngx-pipes/README.md

 #### Extra

-- Another libraries you might find interesting.
+More libraries you might find interesting.

 <b><a href="https://github.com/danrevah/typeserializer" target="_blank">TypeSerializer</a> - Serializer / Deserializer, designed to make prettier code while using decorators (Can be used both with Angular or Node.js).</b>